For real household decisions

 Use it to quickly see what information matters most, where your assumptions may be weak, and what to think through before making your next move.

-FinlyLife answers from a structured household snapshot of your accounts, debts, goals, and allocation, not just whatever you remembered to type.
+FinlyLife answers from a household snapshot of your accounts, debts, goals, and allocation—not just whatever you happened to type in that moment.

-Every answer includes data used, assumptions, and optional inputs that would increase confidence so you can verify the reasoning.
+Every answer includes the data used, the assumptions behind it, and any additional information that would make the answer more reliable, so you can judge the reasoning for yourself.

-If important details are missing, FinlyLife calls that out and asks for them.
-It does not invent numbers to sound more certain.
+If important details are missing, FinlyLife says so and asks for them.
+It does not make up numbers to sound more certain.

-Planning stays tied to the household snapshot being used, which keeps follow-up questions consistent instead of drifting between guesses.
+Planning stays tied to the household snapshot in front of you, so follow-up questions stay consistent instead of drifting between guesses.

 Data used